apigovau/national-api-design-standards/sections/api-security.md

 ## Authentication and Authorization

 - Basic or Digest authentication **SHOULD NOT**  be used.
-- The `Authorization: Bearer` header **MUST** be used for authentication/authorization e.g. using a JWT token.
-Authorization tokens identify a user — the person — that is using the app or site.
+- The `Authorization: Bearer` header **MUST** be used for authentication/authorization e.g. a JWT or opaque token.
 - A refresh token **SHOULD** be provided for extending expiry time of existing token without having to provide the credentials again.
 - Always set a reasonable expiration date for tokens.
 JWT token lifetime **SHOULD NOT*** exceed 5 minutes.
 - JWT refresh tokens **SHOULD** be used when new JWT tokens are required outside of this lifetime.